Tommy Norman

+Though Norman has garnered praise for his community policing, he has also faced controversy, including an arrest for domestic assault and multiple allegations of improper conduct with underaged girls.
+He fathered a child with a 15-year-old girl in the mid 1990s.

 Early life and education

 Norman was born to parents Modena and Dean Norman, and he graduated from Ole Main High School in 1990.
 Between 1991 and 1998, he worked many jobs in the nursing and mental health field.
 He worked as a Certified Nursing Assistant at Riley's Oak Hill Manor Nursing Home.
 Norman was also a mental health worker at Pinnacle Point Hospital.

 Norman has three children and eight siblings.

 Career

 Norman is known for positive community policing.
 Norman's unorthodox approach to policing includes thousands of video posts, pictures and daily interactive engagement at the Boys & Girls Clubs and the Police Athletic League with those that he protects and serves.
 He is credited for doing things like presenting 50 NLRSD students with backpacks and $50 gift cards from Shoe Carnival in August to purchase shoes, starting the “Shop with a Cop” program to help financially struggling students or just dancing with the children.
 In September 2025, Officer Norman was arrested on one count of Domestic Violence in the 3rd degree and was being held on no bond according to KARK in Little Rock, Arkansas.